robert/robert.github.com/_drafts/logging-efficiency.md

 run()
 ```

-The problem is that even though the `log` method isn't logging the output of `dump_gameboy_state` because `DEBUG_MODE` is set to `False`, we're still doing all the work to evaluate `dump_gameboy_state(gameboy)`.
-The output is never actually used by `log` or any other part of the program, but the program still evaluates it.
+The problem is that even though the `log` method isn't logging the output of `dump_gameboy_state` because `DEBUG_MODE` is set to `False`, we're still doing all the work to evaluate `dump_gameboy_state(gameboy)` so that we can pass the result into the `log` method.
+The output is never actually used by `log` or any other part of the program, but the program doesn't know this and so still evaluates it.

-This means that on every pass through the `while True` loop, the program is executing the time-consuming `dump_gameboy_state` function.
-This is why my program was taking so long.
+This means that on every pass through the `while True` loop, the program was executing the time-consuming `dump_gameboy_state` function.
+This was why my program was running so slowly.

-To speed it up, I needed to prevent it from executing `dump_gameboy_state` unless the output was actually going to be needed.
-I see two main solutions.
+To speed it up, I needed to prevent it from executing `dump_gameboy_state` unless the output was actually going to be logged.
+I could see two main solutions.

-First, move the `if DEBUG_MODE` statement out of `log`:
+First, I could move the `if DEBUG_MODE` statement out of `log`:

 ```python
 if DEBUG_MODE: